 Overfitting means that the model development process did not adequately learn from the training data to create a fit that accurately predicts future data results.
 To reduce the occurrences of overfitting as a problem, try:

-C3.ai provides a rich machine learning development environment – C3.ai ML Studio – as part of the C3 AI Suite to enable data scientists to develop, train, test, deploy, and operate ML models at scale.
+C3 AI provides a rich machine learning development environment – C3 AI ML Studio – as part of the C3 AI Platform to enable data scientists to develop, train, test, deploy, and operate ML models at scale.
 Functions like “experiment and “model management” make it easy to avoid or correct for overfitting during each phase of the development process and to continually monitor the performance of deployed models to maintain and maximize accuracy over time.